ableinc/polysecrets/README.md

 ```
 # How To Use
 Polysecrets can be used manually or automated.
 Automated use can be provided a time (in seconds) for
-how often a new secret should be generated, the default time is set to 30 seconds. <br />
+how often a new secret should be generated, the default time is set to 30 seconds.
+You do not have
+to provide a secret to Polysecrets class, but you can if you'd like
+certain characters in your secret.
+Reminder, the secret is a collection of
+randomly ordered characters so the secret you provide will not be used entirely.<br />

 ** Run test.py to see a working example ** <br />